cneicy/cneicy/README.md

 Hello, you can call me Eicy or 沙.

-Although I don't know where you're from.
-But I'm glad you're interested in me.
+Although I don't know where you're from, I'm glad you're interested in me.

 I'm trying to become an indie game developer or game designer, although having a company that makes games to make money may make me seem less "indie" in the future.